nerevu/handbook/docs/git-and-github.md

 ## Basic Git Flow

+When working with a Nerevu repository, it is important that you create your own branch for updates, fixes, or changes.
+When a change needs to be implemented, you simply commit and push your changes to your own branch and then submit a pull request to request merging your branch with origin.
+This prevents your changes from adversely affecting production code.

-Clone repository
+1. Clone repository

 ```bash
 git clone https://github.com/nerevu/<REPO_NAME>.git
 ```

-Create a branch to add your fix/feature
+2. Create your branch to add your fix/feature

 ```bash
 git checkout -b <BRANCH_NAME>
 ```

-Prettify your code
+3. Prettify your code

 *Python*